 Conclusion: The Protestant Ethic and the Secular Modern

 Philip S. Gorski is Professor of Sociology and Religious Studies at Yale University, where he codirects the European and Russian Studies Program, the Center for Comparative Research, and the MacMillan Center Initiative on Religion, Politics, and Society.
-He is the author of The Disciplinary Revolution: Calvinism and the Rise of the State in Early Modern Europe.
+He is the author of The Disciplinary Revolution: Calvinism and the Rise of the State in Early Modern Europe, the coeditor of The Post-Secular in Question and the editor of Bourdieu and Historical Analysis.

 In the series